 - International norms and the Sustainable Development Goals (SDGs), including targets on hunger and poverty

-- Consideration of scope around the scale of resources and time of the partnership with The Hunger Project.
+- Consideration of scope around the scale of resources and time of the partnership with us.

-The target-setting process for each community involved discussion and negotiation among community leaders, local Hunger Project staff and the Global Office team.
+The target-setting process for each community involved discussion and negotiation among community leaders, our local staff and the Global Office team.
 The ultimate owners of the targets are the communities themselves.

 Make change happen.
 Invest in people.